rvakato/minimalist-notion-markdown-sync/README.md

 # minimalist-notion-markdown-sync

+> Notion → Markdown, ready for Claude Code.

+I plan every project in Notion.
+When I start coding, I want Claude Code to read those plans — but Claude Code reads files, not Notion pages.
+So I built this tool to sync the pages I care about to local Markdown files automatically, and keep them up to date as the plan evolves.

-Selectively sync pages from a Notion database to your local repository as Markdown files.
-Tick `fetch to local` on any Notion page to include it — unticking cleans up the local files automatically.
-Images are downloaded locally, only changed content is re-synced, and everything is committed and pushed in one step.
+Tick `fetch to local` on any Notion page to include it in the sync.
+Unticking removes the local files.
+One command does the rest.

 ## Features